apollographql/blog/README.md

 The Wordpress component of this website is hosted by WP Engine.
 They are a service that specializes in secure Wordpress hosting.

-One can log in to WP Engine to update our hosting configuration, view server error logs, inspect the database using phpMyAdmin, and more.
-Login credentials for WP Engine can be found in 1Password.
+One can [log in to WP Engine](https://identity.wpengine.com/) using the login credentials found in 1Password.
+Once you're in there, you can do things like:

+- Change our hosting configuration
+- Update server software
+- View server access/error logs
+- Inspect/administrate the database using phpMyAdmin
+- Roll back the entire site to a previous daily backup
+- Contact WP Engine support

+In case of a malware infection, WP Engine offers support for diagnosing and removing malware, excluding some circumstances.
+More information on this topic and their protocols can be found in [this article from their website](https://wpengine.com/support/malware-scans-cleaning/).